tokio-rs/tokio-rfcs/tokio-reform.md

 Transitioning APIs over is largely straightforward, but will require a major version bump:

-- Uses of `Remote`/`Handle` that don't involve spawning threads can use the new `Handle`.
+- Uses of `Remote`/`Handle` that don't involve spawning tasks can use the new `Handle`.
 - Local task spawning should migrate to use the `thread` module.
 - APIs that need to construct I/O objects, or otherwise require a `Handle`,